 Alissar Cheaib

-Postdoctoral researcher
+Postdoctoral researcher in plant ecology

 Contact

-Take drought, for example.
-To avoid dehydration and hydraulic failure, plants must conserve water by closing the tiny pores on their leaves (called stomata—from the Greek word for “mouth”).
-But closing their mouths means no more carbon dioxide can enter their cells, halting photosynthesis.
-So what now?
-Die of thirst or starve?
-Luckily, plants are more resourceful than that.
-They balance this trade-off by boosting their photosynthetic capacity to compensate for stomatal closure.
-I study these kinds of strategic adaptations—how plants optimize their gains versus costs in ever-changing environments, and how these responses affect population fitness and community structure.
-I am particularly interested in assessing these strategies in response to atmospheric and soil dryness, in interaction with soil nutrients and soil microbial communities.
+I study these kinds of strategic adaptations—how plants optimize gains versus costs in ever-changing environments, and how these responses affect population fitness and community structure.
+I’m particularly interested in how these strategies respond to atmospheric and soil dryness, in interaction with soil nutrients and microbial communities.
 Ultimately, as an ecologist, my goal is to understand how plant strategies scale up to shape ecosystem functioning and stability.